rinconjc/gmail-util/README.md

 # gmail-util

-A CLI tool to export and purge Gmail messages
+A CLI tool to export and purge Gmail messages.
+It downloads emails to a [MBox file format](https://en.wikipedia.org/wiki/Mbox) that can later be opened using desktop mail client tools like Thunderbird.

 # Usage

+## Install

+Download the executable `gmail-util` from the latest [release](https://github.com/rinconjc/gmail-util/releases) for your platform and OS, and follow the below instructions to configure and run.

 ## Configure OAuth2 Client